Shackleton's lost shipwreck discovered off Antarctica

 The expedition, organised by the Falklands Maritime Heritage Trust, left Cape Town on February 5 with a South African icebreaker, hoping to find the Endurance before the end of the Southern Hemisphere summer.

-Just east of the Larsen ice shelves on the Antarctic peninsula, it became ensnared in sea-ice for over 10 months before being crushed and sinking.
+Just east of the Larsen ice shelves on the Antarctic peninsula, the timber vessel became ensnared in pack ice in January 1915.

-The voyage became legendary due to the miraculous escape Shackleton and his crew made on foot and in boats.
+Shackleton's expedition became legendary thanks to the miraculous escape he and his 27 companions made on foot and in boats.

-The crew managed to escape by camping on the sea ice until it ruptured.
+The crew first camped on the sea ice, drifting northwards until the ice cracked open, and then took to lifeboats.

-They then launched lifeboats to Elephant Island and then South Georgia Island, a British overseas territory that lies around 1,400 kilometres east of the Falkland Islands.
+They sailed first to Elephant Island, a bleak and treeless place where most of the men were dropped off and set up a camp.

 The explorers used underwater drones to find and film the shipwreck in the merciless Weddell Sea, which has a swirling current that sustains a mass of thick sea ice that can challenge even modern ice breakers.

-Shackleton himself described the site of the sink as "the worst portion of the worst sea in the world".
+Shackleton himself described the site of the sinking as "the worst portion of the worst sea in the world".

 The region remains one of the most difficult parts of the ocean to navigate.